stackb/buildkube/README.md

    cluster (should match `$ kubectl config current-context`)
 3. Build and deploy an implementation, for example: `$ (cd farm/ && make install)`
-4. Setup port-forwarding to the server implementation in your cluster `$ (cd farm/ && make port-forward &)`
+4. In a separate terminal, establish port-forwarding to the server implementation `$ (cd farm/ && make port-forward)`
 5. Clone the abseil repository as a test case: `$ make abseil_clone`
 6. Compile abseil remotely: `$ make abseil`